Asian shares gain as investors shift focus to Federal Reserve, tariffs

 “The world can now move on to face other difficult choices like tariffs and things like that.
 So I think the market is well on its way to rebound and could again reach new levels,” said Frances Lun, CEO of GEO Securities in Hong Kong.

+Taiwan's Taiex gained 1.1% and the Sensex in India was up 0.8%.
+In Bangkok, the SET added 0.3% after the Thai central bank opted to keep its key interest rate unchanged.

-On Tuesday, the S&P 500 climbed 1.1% to 6,092.18, following up on big gains for stocks across Europe and Asia, after President Donald Trump said late Monday that Israel and Iran had agreed to a “complete and total ceasefire.”
+On Tuesday, the S&P 500 climbed 1.1%, following up on big gains for stocks across Europe and Asia, after Trump said late Monday that Israel and Iran had agreed to a “complete and total ceasefire.”
 The main measure of Wall Street’s health is back within 0.8% of its record set in February after falling roughly 20% below during the spring.

 The fear throughout the Israel-Iran conflict has been that it could squeeze the world’s supply of oil, which would pump up prices for gasoline and hurt the global economy.
 Iran is a major producer of crude, and it could also try to block the Strait of Hormuz off its coast, through which 20% of the world’s daily oil needs passes on ships.

-Now, oil prices have dropped so much in the last two days that they’re below where they were before the fighting began nearly two weeks ago.
+Now, oil prices have dropped so much in the last two days that they’re near where they were before the fighting began nearly two weeks ago.

 With the global oil market well supplied and the OPEC+ alliance of producing countries steadily increasing production, oil prices could be headed even lower as long as the ceasefire holds and a lasting peace solution can be found.